William "Bill" Drabble

 I thrive on answering the tough legal questions raised in commercial litigation.
 A thorough approach is key to success at trial and on appeal.
 I give each client a direct and unvarnished assessment of the strengths, weakness and likely outcomes of the case so we can seize opportunities, avoid surprises and develop the best strategy to reach a favorable result.

-After graduating first in his class from the Baylor University School of Law, Bill served a two-year clerkship for Judge Walter S. Smith, Jr. in the U.S. District Court for the Western District of Texas, where he gained significant experience in multiple areas of federal practice, including business litigation, bankruptcy appeals, employment law and civil rights actions.
+After graduating first in his class from the Baylor University School of Law, Bill served a two-year clerkship for Judge Walter S. Smith, Jr. in the U.S. District Court for the Western District of Texas, where he gained significant experience in multiple areas of federal practice and a behind-the-scenes perspective of the judicial decision-making process.
 While clerking, Bill also served as an adjunct law professor at Baylor University and coached three moot-court teams.

 Representative Experience